top of page

 It’s non-alcoholic, gently sparkling, and feels like a real treat without being sweet or syrupy.
 Ideal for when you want something nicer than another can of fizzy, but don’t feel like a proper "drink" drink.

 It’s always lovely to come across products made with this much care.
-From the hand-picked blossoms to the small-batch bottling, these elderflower drinks are a reminder of how good simple, well-made things can be.
+From the hand-picked blossoms to the small-batch bottling, these elderflower drinks remind us how good simple, well-made things can be.

 Joanne Webb runs Eatlocal.nz, delivering premium, locally sourced fruit, veges, and artisan foods across the South Island.
 Passionate about supporting New Zealand growers, she personally packs every order to ensure quality and freshness.
 When she's not working on Eatlocal, you’ll find her walking her mini Schnauzer, Zac, or contemplating marathon training - again!